cassiewatsonn/ecommerceBackend/README.md

 ## Description

-This ecommerceBackend allows an internet retail company to use a backend e-commerce website that uses that latest technologies so they they can continue to compete with other e-commerce companies.
+This ecommerceBackend allows an internet retail company to use a backend e-commerce website that uses that latest technologies so that they can continue to compete with other e-commerce companies.

 ## Table of Contents